 Boot a Stackato VM and set up the Core node as described below, then add the other nodes and assign roles.

-Take note of the IP address of the Core node.
+Take note of the internal IP address of the Core node.
 It will be required when configuring additional nodes in the following steps, so that they can attach to the Core node.

 Make sure that the IP address of its eth0 interface is registering the correct address, which may not be the case if you have set a static IP and not yet rebooted or restarted networking.
 To check the IP address, run: